nix-community/trustix/README.md

 This is achieved through the following methodology:

 -   Each builder is associated with a public-private key pair
--   In a post-build hook the output hash (NAR hash) of the build is uploaded to a ledger (and append-only log of build results).
+-   In a post-build hook the output hash (NAR hash) of the build is uploaded to a ledger (a signed append-only log of build results).

 This allows a user to trust binary substitutions based on an M-of-N vote among the participating builders.